SapphicMoe/parallel.report/src/components/Header.md

 This site attempts to cover Guardians who contributed to Destiny 2 and its API in a meaningful way, and have received the [Parallel Program emblem][emblem].

-Do you have the Parallel Program emblem, and are looking to see your name (and your resource) here?
+Do you have the **Parallel Program emblem**, and are looking to see your name (and your resource) here?
 Let me know by submitting your resource [here][contact] so I can add it to the list!

 [contact]: /contact 'Submit a resource'